Did Job’s Wife Say ‘Curse God and Die!’?

 ‘Kneel to God and die!’

 In other words, there is no textual proof that Job’s wife told Job to curse God.
 Had she meant to say it, she would have said words similar to those the satan used.
-But, of course neither she nor Job knew of the conversation in the heaven.
+Of course, neither she nor Job knew of the conversation in the heaven.
+Now, let us take an untraditional approach to solve our issue whether Job’s wife say, ‘Curse God and die!’ or she said, ‘Bless God and die!’?
+We will do this by considering three simple examples.
+In the colloquial saying, ‘Yeah, you’re right.’
+What exactly does that mean: that the other part is right, or that a sarcasm is applied here?

 With all that being said, we came to the point to see the literal meaning of barak which the satan and, perhaps, Job’s wife had said in our story.
 As we learned already above, barak means to kneel, to kneel down, or to bend a knee; all depending on to whom and how one kneels: with respect or with disrespect.
+In conclusion, which scenario is the most probable: Job’s wife said, ‘Curse God and die!’ or she said, ‘Bless God and die!’?
+Perhaps, a clue can be found in the fact that Job’s wife is only mentioned in one other passage (Job 19:13-20), in which Job complained that he was alone with no one to help, and even his wife saw him repulsive,

 My breath (ruach) is profane to my wife, and I entreated to the children of my loins.
 (Job 19:17)

-Literally speaking, this means that his bad breath was repulsive to his wife and he was loathsome to the rest of his children (perhaps his grandchildren), or in other words Job complained of the neglect and indifference which he experienced from those around him (his wife included).
+Literally speaking, this means that his bad breath was repulsive to his wife, and he was loathsome to the rest of his children (perhaps his grandchildren), or in other words Job complained of the neglect and indifference which he experienced from those around him (his wife included).

-But, Job 19:17 could be interpreted to mean also,
+But Job 19:17 could be interpreted to mean also,

 My spirit (ruach) is profane to my wife, and I entreated to the children of my loins.
 (Job 19:17)

+We derive this from the literal meaning of the Hebrew word ruach: wind or breath, commonly rendered as spirit.
+Unfortunately, we cannot have a conclusive answer to the question whether his wife said, ‘Curse God and die!’ or ‘Bless God and die!’; it may be weighed either way.
+But what we know is that sometimes a question is more important than an answer; the answer is always a matter of a personal opinion, while the question shows that there is an issue to solve.
 Probably, that is why the Sages acknowledge that the Hebrew in the Book of Job is very complex and hard, as they have this saying: in Psalms one chapter has nothing to do with the other and in Proverbs, one verse has nothing to do with the other.
 But in Job one word has nothing to do with other, meaning the Hebrew in Job is very difficult to interpret.

 Navah